PetarSimonovic/Guilt_Trip/README.md

 # Sloth

 ## About
-- Hi, welcome to Sloth!
-Sloth was designed to put the fun in walking an otherwise boring task.
-It achives this by giving the user a snuggle of sloths which they have to take care of by reacing their daily step count target.
-This Target is dynamically updated depending on how many sloths the user has.
-If they dont reach their target they will lose their uniquely generated sloth and their passions for good.
+Sloth was designed to make walking fun through gamification.

+Players start with a "snuggle" of five sloths, each of which has a name, a personality and a hobby.
+There are more than 600 trillion possible combinations of sloths, so each individual is rare.
+If the player beats their daily step target, they'll receive a new sloth.
+Every fifth sloth has a distinct design.
+But if the player misses their step target, a sloth will die.

+The daily target is dynamic: it rises if the player hits the target and falls if they miss the goal.

+Sloths with a positive personality are upbeat and will encourage the player to keep walking.
+Neutral sloths will dispense sloth-related facts.
+Sloths of a negative disposition will lament their fate and try to guilt trip the player into walking through passive agressive comments and insults.

+## Tech stack
+- React Native with Expo
+- JavaScript
+- Jest
+- Inkscape

 ## How to use
 ### Through Expo - **Recommended**
-1. Download the Expo go app on your phone.
+1. Download the Expo Go app on your phone.
 2. go to: 'https://expo.io/@hamisharro/projects/Guilt_Trip'.
   - scan the QR code on the page to launch the app if navigated to using a web browser.
   - Or click open on Expo if navigated to using phone browser.

-### Through repository
+### Through GitHub
-1. clone repository to local libray.
+1. Clone this repository to local libray.
-2. open repository with chosen editor.
+2. Open the repository with your chosen editor.
 3. run `npm i` in the command line to install all required modules.
-4. run `expo start` in the command line to run app.
+4. Run `expo start` in the command line to run app.
-5. either use an IOS simulator on a PC or download Expo go on your phone.
-  - if you're using a simulator, run using link found on http://localhost:19002/ named either 'Run on Android device/emulator' or 'Run on iOS simulator' depending on which simulator you are using.
-  - if you're using the Expo go app, use your camera and scan the QR code found on http://localhost:19002/.
+ - Go to http://localhost:19002/ and eitgher 'Run on Android device/emulator' or 'Run on iOS simulator'; or -Use the Expo Go app on your phone to scan the QR code found on http://localhost:19002/.